LinkageIO/Minus80/docs/index.rst

 ###############################################################

 **minus80** is a `Python <http://www.python.org>`__ package for storing and analyzing biological datasets.
-Minus80 has a motto of *build once, import many times*.
+Minus80 has a motto of *build once, use many times*.
 For example, a dataset can be imported from either a raw dataset or from another file format, then be queried or accessed almost instantly using the python API.
-Much like a real -80C Freezer, samples (data) are prepped and then stored long term for easy access.
+Much like a real -80C Freezer, samples (in this case data) are prepped and then stored long term for easy access.

 .. ipython:: python